Bertoid1311/B7094/README.md

 - **B7094SuggestedManuals.txt** gives links to some useful manuals on bitsavers and elsewhere.

 - **B7094DebuggingExamples.txt** gives a couple of simple illustrations of how the facililties in B7094 can be used to perform some (admittedly rudimentary) debugging of programs running on the emulated machine.

-- **B7094ReadMe.txt** is similar to the information in this section of the GitHub README.

 - **B7094WhatsNew.txt** describes the current status and history of the emulator (including its very earliest history).